uriel1998/showdocs-wombat/README.md

 * bat
 * dtrx

+(optional)
+wmctrl
+xseticon
+devour

 ## 4. Installation

-Copy the script into your `$PATH`.
-Make sure the helpers are defined.
+Make a symlink into your path.

 ## 5. Usage